jedrulcia/DailyCodingProblems/README.md

 CodingProblem55:
 Given an array of integers, return a new array where each element in the new array is the number of smaller elements to the right of that element in the original input array.

+CodingProblem56:
+Given an array of integers, return a new array where each element in the new array is the number of smaller elements to the right of that element in the original input array.

+CodingProblem57:
+Given an N by N matrix, rotate it by 90 degrees clockwise.